Chandler Auto Insurance Requirements

 What to Do After Receiving a Citation

 A finding of fault for driving without proper insurance can bring harsh consequences.
 A first violation involves a civil penalty of no less than $500.
 In addition, the Arizona Motor Vehicle Division could eventually suspend your license for up to three months.
-Subsequent findings of fault will raise the financial penalties as well as lengthen the mandatory license suspension.
+Subsequent findings of a fault will raise the financial penalties as well as lengthen the mandatory license suspension.
 It is vital to avoid these penalties at all costs.

 The most direct way to accomplish this is to provide proof of insurance to the court after receiving a citation.
 This can include evidence from an insurance company that the vehicle was covered under a policy upon the date of the infraction.
 An accomplished attorney in Phoenix could help to obtain and submit this information.
 By law, if a court receives this information prior to or during a hearing on the issue, the court must dismiss the citation.